When a brave British King secured Norwegian sovereignty

 Negotiations on Norway's formal withdrawal began on August 31, 1905.
 Relations were tense, and military forces faced each other along the border.
 The Swedish King Oscar II was very disappointed but wanted a peaceful solution.
 Many Swedish parliamentarians were furious and opted to discipline the ungrateful Norwegians by war.
 However, the Swedish Parliamentary majority eventually opted for a peaceful solution, and a conclusion came on September 23, with a bitter Swedish King accepting formal abdication from the Norwegian throne.
 This decision troubled the Swedish King to his grave.

-It was pretty clear to Norwegian nationalists that complete plotting independence could bring war.
+It was pretty clear to Norwegian nationalists that plotting independence could bring war and not least severe penalties if it failed.
 Recognition of Norway's independence was a risky business and could also spark hostilities between the major powers.
 Sweden had strong ties to Germany and Kaiser Wilhelm.
 Norway, with its maritime traditions, had built close relations with the British for centuries.
 It was also known that Kaiser Wilhelm, on numerous occasions, had offered to assist Sweden in "chastening Norwegian nationalists".
 Hence, Mr Michelsen engineered a plan to secure support from the United Kingdom of Great Britain and Ireland (1801-1922).

 A part of the plan was to offer the Norwegian throne to the Danish Prince Charles, married to British princess Maud, daughter of reigning King Edward VII (1841-1910) of the UK.
 A Norwegian diplomat, Count Fritz Wedel Jarlsberg became a key player in securing UK's support for Norwegian freedom.
 Count Wedel had an extensive network of continental political contacts, visited London on June 19, 1905, intending to sow the seeds.
 He wanted to meet with the British Minister of foreign affairs, Lord Lansdowne, and maybe the King himself.
 Roomers that Kaiser Wilhelm would support a Swedish armed attack on Norway had already caught King's attention.
 King Edward and Kaiser Wilhelm II loathed each other despite being uncle and nephew.
 The British feared increased German and Russian influence in Scandinavia.